 The ACA qualification is widely recognised globally as the accounting standard and 70% of FTSE 100 CEOs, FDs and company secretaries are ACAs.

 Many students work with an accountancy practice with most firms employing less than 40 people.
 The training may be basic and you will likely be auditing small companies but this training will provide an excellent foundation in all of your future work.
-You can find more about the ICAEW at their website here.
+You can find more about the organisation on the ICAEW website.

 The ACCA is the second most widely known accounting body representing 122,000 members and 325,000 students spanning over 100 years in existence.
 The study route is similar to ICAEW in that it's a mix of exam and experience and you need to pass 14 exams (nine of which are eligible for exemption) gain relevant practical experience, with a minimum of three years and pass a Professional Ethics module.

 Once qualified you'll get the initials ACCA after your name.
-You can get more information on this qualification on the ACCA website here.
+You can get more information on this qualification on the ACCA website.

 CIMA is the third body of accountants more aimed at people who want to work in commerce (or be finance directors in business rather than accountants in practice).